openshift-pipelines/pipeline-service/docs/gateway.md

 **_NOTE:_**  This is only needed for phase 1.
 This component will get removed when we move to phase 2 and have the event listeners provisioned through kcp.

 ---

+## Limitations

+- There is currently no controller watching EventListeners to configure the gateway dynamically.
+This means that the gateway would work for Pipelines as Code, which offers a stable entrypoint but not for pure Tekton Triggers.
+- PipelineRuns are not visible in any kcp workspace.
+- Ingress is currently broken with kcp 0.5 and may not get fixed before 0.7